Dekr0/simple-movie-streaming-service/README.md

 ## Summary

 - This was a project that needed to complete for CMPUT 291 (Introdcution to File and Database Management)
-- This project was to build an CLI allow users (customers and admins) register and login (very bare bone with zero security since it's not a requirement) and perform the following actions:
+- This project was to build an CLI allow users (customers and admins) register and login (very bare bone with zero security since it wasn't a requirement) and perform the following actions:
   - Customers
     - Start a session
     - Search for a movie